bigchaindb/bigchaindb/PYTHON_STYLE_GUIDE.md

 ```

-## Writing and Running (Python) Unit Tests
+## Writing and Running (Python) Tests

-We write unit tests for our Python code using the [pytest](http://pytest.org/latest/) framework.
+We write unit and integration tests for our Python code using the [pytest](http://pytest.org/latest/) framework.

 All tests go in the `bigchaindb/tests` directory or one of its subdirectories.
 You can use the tests already in there as templates or examples.

-You can run all unit tests using:
+You can run all tests using:
 ```bash
 py.test -v
 ```